aysebu/pdsnd_github/ReadMe.txt

 https://stackoverflow.com/questions/27042575/extracting-hour-date-and-month-from-a-pandas-python-dataframe-object
 https://docs.python.org/3/library/datetime.html#strftime-and-strptime-behavior

-IMPORTANT NOTE:
+COMPANY POLICY NOTE 1
 I worked on this project via Anaconda.
 Due to my companies' policy about 3rd party Software materials I had limited access some of the software material used in this course.
 That is why I added .py file using Python itself instead of another program.
 And also added my code in a text editor.

-Regars
+Regards

 Ayþe Iþýn Budak